Melaenornis

 Melaenornis is a genus of small passerine birds in the large family Muscicapidae commonly known as the Old World flycatchers.
 They are restricted to sub-Saharan Africa.

+Taxonomy

+The genus Melaenornis was introduced in 1840 by the English zoologist George Gray.
+It was a replacement name for Melasoma that had been introduced in 1837 by William Swainson with the northern black flycatcher as the type species.
+Melasoma was pre-occupied by "Melasoma Dillwyn" that had been introduced in 1831 by James Stephens for a genus of insects.
+The name Melaenornis combines the Ancient Greek melas, melaina meaning "black" with ornis meaning "bird".

 Species

-The genus contains the following species:
+The genus contains the following seven species: